-The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of peer on peer abuse.
+The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of child-on-child abuse.
 In this case, we will follow the school Behaviour Policy in determining the level and severity of sanction.
+The school will use KCSIE 2023 p132 for further guidance on the use of sanctions.